AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 ### Outside / Inside

-The {api:anychart.core.ui.Legend#positionMode}positionMode(){api} method allows you to place the legend outside or inside the the area limited by the axes. (?)
-It accepts the parameters listed in {api:anychart.enums.LegendPositionMode}anychart.enums.LegendPositionMode{api}:
+The {api:anychart.core.ui.Legend#positionMode}positionMode(){api} method allows you to set the position mode of the legend: you can place it outside or inside the the area limited by the axes. (?)
+This method accepts the parameters listed in {api:anychart.enums.LegendPositionMode}anychart.enums.LegendPositionMode{api}:
 * `outside` (default)
 * `inside`